Onboarding Team Prep

 - Technical Lead – this person will work with the Platform Lead to bring technical expertise and insight specific to the organization’s setup.

 - Onboarding Teammates – additional team members who will also become well versed in Localist to assist with the onboarding process.

 No assembly required!

 - Onboarding Specialist – your main point of contact during onboarding.
 As a product expert, they will be your resource for product guidance, best practices and strategies.
 You can think of your IS as your “calendar coach”!

 - Localist Support Team – the Support Team provides reactive product guidance and assistance after the customer’s time with their IS has come to a close.
 You may also hear from Support on behalf of your IS from time to time.

 - Customer Success Manager – your CSM will be introduced after your Platform Tour and will remain as your permanent Localist contact for the entirety of your contract.
 When to contact your CSM directly: Billing, contract, change of contact, additional services and platform upgrades.

 For all intents and purposes, you can connect with the Localist Team at support.localist.com/contact.

 Appointing a Platform Lead

-The Platform Lead will act as a liaison between internal admins/stakeholders and your Localist Implementation Specialist.
+The Platform Lead will act as a liaison between internal admins/stakeholders and your Localist Onboarding Specialist.

 Think you’re the one for the job?
 We connected with the experts–our customers–on what qualities and team players they believe help make calendar magic happen!
 We’ve rounded up their advice below to help you appoint your very own Platform Lead.